mrhappyasthma/IsThisStockGood/README.md

 but if you follow the principles in Rule #1 investing, then this site should be a "one stop shop" for all the calculations/resources you may need.

+## Stock Screening

+If you want to run bulk queries for stock analysis, check out the [Rule 1 Stock Screener](https://github.com/mrhappyasthma/Rule1-StockScreener) repository.

+This repository contains a script to iteratively issue a bulk fetch and populate a MySQL database with the results.
+It also includes some predefined SQL queries for convenience.

 ## Running the site locally.

 1. Clone the repo.